 Going the extra mile

-Essmart works with small local retail stores in rural southern India to help them stock, sell and service life-improving products in their communities.
-Based on feedback about local wants and needs, it first sources products ranging from fuel-efficient cookstoves and time-saving pressure cookers to solar lanterns and rechargeable torch lights to include in its catalogue.
-Essmart's sales executives then build relationships with shopkeepers, showing them how to promote the products, delivering shipments to them on a per order basis and facilitating returns and replacements.
-It also offers trusted shopkeepers flexible payment terms for orders, which enables these shops to provide informal financing to their end customers.
+Essmart works with small local retail stores in rural southern India to help them stock, sell and service life-improving products.
+Based on feedback about local needs and wants, it first sources products to include in its catalogue.
+These range from fuel-efficient cookstoves and time-saving pressure cookers to solar lanterns and rechargeable torch lights.
+It then builds relationships with shopkeepers, showing them how to promote the products, delivering shipments on a per-order basis and facilitating returns and replacements.
+Trusted shopkeepers receive flexible payment terms for orders, which enable them to provide informal financing to their customers.

-Essmart operates through a hub-and-spoke model, with offices and stocking points in towns from which rural areas can be reached by motorbike.
-These towns are typically the most remote locations to which courier companies will bring deliveries, so Essmart handles last-mile distribution.
-The enterprise manages the bidirectional movement of durable products and money collection with a proprietary offline mobile application and back-end logistics software.
+Essmart operates through a hub-and-spoke model, with offices and stocking points in towns from which rural areas can be reached by motorbike to achieve last-mile distribution.
+Movement of durable products and money collection are managed using a proprietary offline mobile application and back-end logistics software.

-Essmart’s primary revenue stream is the wholesale mark-up on the products it sells to local shops.
-The company generates secondary revenue streams by leveraging its distribution network for market testing and research.
-This helps new technology designers obtain much-needed feedback on design, pricing, branding, and more, ensuring that new life-improving products are built with end users’ needs and wants in mind.
+A wholesale mark-up on products sold to shopkeepers comprises Essmart’s primary revenue stream.
+Secondary revenue comes from leveraging its distribution network for market testing and research.
+This helps new technology designers obtain much-needed feedback on design, pricing, branding and more, ensuring customer-sensitive product development.

 Natural Hazard and Climate Risk Management

 We support people in preparing for, preventing and bouncing back from catastrophes and coping with climate risk.Learn More